Bitcoin News

 Over the past few years, there have been countless anticipated blockchain projects that withered and died when faced with a crisis.
 Whether it be due to regulatory oversight, hacks, poor design, or something else entirely, very few have become actual mainstays.
 Throughout it all, there has been one constant within the sector that has proven to have unmatched resilience that will continue to allow for it to endure near any crisis – Bitcoin (BTC).

 Looking forward, investment firms like ARK Invest continue to view Bitcoin as having massive potential.
-Citing the strong fundamentals of its network, ARK Invest believes that, “the price of bitcoin could exceed $1 million in the next decade”.
-Below, we look at and build upon a few of Bitcoins ‘value propositions' noted in ARK Invest's ‘Big Ideas 2023‘.
+Citing the strong fundamentals of its network, ARK Invest believes that “the price of bitcoin could exceed $1 million in the next decade”.
+Below, we look at and build upon a few of Bitcoins' ‘value propositions' noted in ARK Invest's ‘Big Ideas 2023‘.

 Industry Investments

-MicroStrategy (MSTR)
+1. MicroStrategy (MSTR)

-Aside from its operations as a software and analytics company, MicroStrategy has now embarked on various initiatives meant to further development of Bitcoin scaling solutions like the Lightning Network.
+Aside from its operations as a software and analytics company, MicroStrategy has now embarked on various initiatives meant to further the development of Bitcoin scaling solutions like the Lightning Network.

 In 2022, MicroStrategy boasted a revenue of nearly $500M.

-Coinbase (COIN)
+2. Coinbase (COIN)

 Now, Coinbase is one of the most trusted exchanges of its kind, as it is both publicly traded and regulated.
 In 2023, notable investment funds like ARK Invest have been loading up on ‘COIN', with the belief that it will not only survive, but thrive well in to the future.

-In 2021, during the peak of the bull market, Coinbase boasted a revenue of $7.84B.
+In 2021, during the bull market's peak, Coinbase boasted a revenue of $7.84B.

-Riot Platforms (RIOT)
+3. Riot Platforms (RIOT)

 Operating out of Colorado, Riot Platforms is one of the more successful names in the Proof-of-Work (PoW) mining sector.
 As such, it plays an important role in securing the Bitcoin network by adding to its cumulative hashrate.
 Like MSTR, investing in RIOT can be likened to investing in BTC via proxy.